Hey, I’m a coach!

 My story….

-FIrst, I figured out what kind of coach I wanted to be (and it wasn't what I expected)
+First, I figured out what kind of coach I wanted to be (and it wasn’t what I expected)

 First, I figured out quite quickly that the coaching I wanted to do was not for me at all.
 In the beginning I wanted to be a life coach, using spirituality and the law of attraction to make this work.
 When I started my coaching diploma, I thought I had it all figured out.
 But I realised quite quickly that this was not for me.
 On a different note, I have started coaching a few businesses along the way (it was all part of the training to become a coach, some pro-bono work).